Conflict turns a child’s world upside down. It brings chaos, disorder and violence – causing children to witness things that no one should ever see.

 Your kind and generous support enables us to stand side by side with children living in conflict, to make sure they do not become a lost generation.

 When children’s lives are torn apart by conflict, we work to protect them from danger.
-We help them to overcome the emotional traumas they have experienced.
+We help them to recover from the horrors they’ve witnessed.
 And we support them to stay in school, so they can reach their full potential.

-From March 2015, conflict has spread throughout Yemen, triggering the biggest humanitarian crisis in the world.
+Since it escalated in 2015, the conflict in Yemen has triggered the biggest humanitarian crisis in the world

-Conflict has aggravated already severe levels of poverty, poor governance and instability.
+Conflict has aggravated already severe levels of poverty and led to the displacement of millions of people.

 Thanks to support like yours, we're responding throughout the country.